hammzj/cypress-load-balancer/README.md

 Debug logs can be enabled for the plugin and CLI commands with the Node environment variable of `DEBUG=cypress-load-balancer`.

+### Tests

-By default, the Cypress example scripts and bin scripts in mocha, but take a long time to run.
-They can be skipped temporarily with `SKIP_LONG_TESTS=1 yarn run test`, or `yarn run test:skip-long-tests`.
+Unit tests can be run with `yarn run test`.
+These run all unit tests, but also local Cypress example scripts and CLI scripts in mocha, which can take a long time to run.
+The long running example and CLI scripts can be skipped temporarily with `SKIP_LONG_TESTS=1 yarn run test`, or `yarn run test:skip-long-tests`.

+There are also example scripts for running Cypress, and those scripts start with `example:`.

 ## Publishing